thu-ml/tianshou/docs/tutorials/tictactoe.rst

 .. note::

     There is no special formulation of ``mask`` either in discrete action space or in continuous action space.
-You can also use some action spaces like ``gym.spaces.Discrete`` or ``gym.spaces.Box`` to represent the available action space.
+You can also use some action spaces like ``gymnasium.spaces.Discrete`` or ``gymnasium.spaces.Box`` to represent the available action space.
 Currently, we use a boolean array.

 Let's play two steps to have an intuitive understanding of the environment.